thibaudcolas/frontend-starter-kit/README.md

 npm run test:unit:watch
 # Run your tests and outputs code coverage.
 npm run test:unit:coverage
+# And then to see the coverage:
+open coverage/lcov-report/index.html
 ```

 ## Deploying a new version